sigmdel/GNATS/utils/README.md

 ### Note

-The refID is can be
+The refID can be
   - a four-character ASCII string, called the "kiss code", use for debugging and used for debugging and monitoring purposes.
   - a 1 to four character ASCII string assigned to the reference clock.
   - a reference identifier of the server used to detect timing loops

 depending on the stratum of the server.
-The script simply tries to decode the 32 bit field as a string and shows that if it can, otherwise it desplays the 32-bit value in hexadecimal value.
+The script simply tries to decode the 32-bit field as a string and shows that if it can, otherwise it displays the 32-bit value in hexadecimal value.

 Reference: [Network Time Protocol Version 4: Protocol and Algorithms Specification](https://www.rfc-editor.org/rfc/rfc5905).